Tropical storm slams into Philippines, death toll rises to 72

 Heavy rains triggered by the approaching storm began Thursday in the southern Philippines, the state weather service said, inundating mostly rural areas on Mindanao island.

-That was followed by landslides and flooding, with fast-moving, debris-laden waters sweeping away entire families in some areas and damaging nearly 500 houses.
+That was followed by landslides and flooding, with fast-moving, debris-laden waters sweeping away entire families in some areas.

 By Saturday morning, the death toll had risen to 72, said the country’s civil defence director, Rafaelito Alejandro.